uwla/sample_mysql_database/README.md

 # W3Schools MySQL Database
-This repository contains the database they use for their SQL tutorial here: https://www.w3schools.com/sql/default.asp.
+This repository contains the database W3Schools use for their SQL tutorial here: https://www.w3schools.com/sql/default.asp.

 I cloned the repo https://github.com/AndrejPHP/w3schools-database and did some small changes: I changed the database table names to match the table names in W3Schools website, and I added a text file containing some useful SQL commands for you to practice mysql.